Inés Palombo

-Inés Palombo (born July 15, 1985) is an Argentine actress and model, she is best known for portraying Sol Rivarola on the hit young television series of Cris Morena, Rebelde Way.
+Inés Sofia Palombo (born July 15, 1985) is an Argentine actress and model, she is best known for portraying Sol Rivarola on the hit young television series of Cris Morena, Rebelde Way.

 Career

 Inés Palombo debuted in 2003 as on Rebelde Way, the hit teenage telenovela of Cris Morena.
 She portrayed Sol Rivarola, the enemy of Mía Colucci (Luisana Lopilato).
 After Rebelde Way, she appeared on 2004 teenage telenovela of Morena, Floricienta.

 In 2005, Palombo appeared in soap opera 1/2 falta, alongside Gabriela Toscano, Federico D'Elia and Gaston Grande.
 D'Elia and Grande also both co-starred in Rebelde Way, Grande as Joaquín Arias Parondo, and D'Elia as Professor Miranda.
 In 2006, she co-starred on telenovela Sos mi vida, starring Natalia Oreiro and Facundo Arana.

 In 2007, Palombo portrayed Carolina on hit soap opera Romeo y Julieta, and also was included on Romeo y Julieta soundtrack.
 She is currently portraying Lily on Atracción x4, starring Luisana Lopilato, Camila Bordonaba and Rodrigo Guirao Díaz.